 HULA HOOP OBSERVATIONS

 We kicked off our science study this year by learning about SCIENCE PROCESS SKILLS.
 One of these skills is Observing.
 For this lesson we got out the microscopes and magnifying loupes to observe ordinary objects up close.
 Then we went outside to collect our own specimens to observe.
 (We may have had to sacrifice a few insects in the name of science.)
 We used hula hoops to narrow our focus and drew everything within the boundary of our hula hoop.
 We noticed that when we observed very closely, there was more in that tiny area than we originally thought!

 My name is LeAnne Jones and I am so excited to

 have your child in my class!
 I am an outdoor

 enthusiast.
-I love to hike, camp, bike, fish,
+I love to hike, camp, bike, fish, and run.

 I love to spend time with my family; I have a cute husband and 3 amazing kids.

 I also love to read, garden, travel, and to learn